Tahlia Skaines Flaunts Her Hourglass Figure In White Lace Lingerie For Sexy New Selfie

-Tahlia Skaines went scantily clad for her latest Instagram post on Wednesday.
+Tahlia Skaines was scantily clad in her latest Instagram post on Wednesday.
 She showed off her fit figure while revealing she’s been wondering when life will start to get back to normal.

 In the racy snap, Tahlia looked smoking hot as she rocked a white lace lingerie set.
 The bra boasted thin straps that flaunted her toned arms and shoulders, as well as a low cut to showcase her abundant cleavage.